 14 days commencing:

 From the history of the atom to finding out why we have and need relativity, our Physics course will teach you invaluable lessons about science and the world that surrounds us.
-Study Physics with us and you’ll learn everything you need to know about the quantum world, Newtonian mechanics or astrophysics.
+Study Physics with us and you’ll gain a deep understanding of your tutor’s specialism, whether it’s particle physics, condensed matter, astrophysics or a more applied field.

 Learn the Oxford way with tutorial style teaching.
 Your expert tutor will foster self-directed learning and critical thinking through interactive seminars in small groups (no bigger than 8).
 During your course, you will complete two pieces of independent work (essays or problem sheets), which your tutor will then evaluate in either a 1:1 or 2:1 tutorial.
 Tutorials will provide you with the opportunity to discuss your work and feedback with your tutor and learn new perspectives from your classmates.
 On completion of the course, you’ll receive a certificate and letter of recommendation from your tutor.